silverbulletmd/silverbullet/website/SilverBullet.md

 * Click this button {[Editor: Toggle Vim Mode]} to toggle Vim mode
 * Open this site on your phone or tablet and... it just works!
 * Are you using a browser with **PWA support** (e.g. any Chromium-based browser)?
 Click on that little icon to the right of your location bar that says “Install SilverBullet” to give SB its own window frame and desktop icon, like it is a stand-alone app (not particularly useful on silverbullet.md, but definitely do this once you install it yourself).
+Now, unplug your network cable and reload the page.
+It still works!

 Oh yeah, and you can use fancy things like tables: